Shoe Materials: EVA Midsoles

-In the cold press process, sheets of die-cut EVA are placed into an oven and heated until it’s soft and pliable.
-Then, the hot EVA sheet is placed into a pressing mold that is water cooled.
+In the cold-press process, sheets of die-cut EVA are placed into an oven and heated until it’s soft and pliable.
+Then, the hot EVA sheet is placed into a pressing mold that is water-cooled.
 The cold mold sets the EVA shape.
-Almost all sport shoe footbeds are made by EVA cold pressing operations.
+Almost all sport shoe footbeds are made using EVA cold pressing operations.
 One advantage of cold pressing is the EVA parts can have fabric bonded to the surface, perfect for footbeds.

 Hot Forming EVA Processing:

 Compression molding: CMEVA or Pylon™ is the most common process to create sport shoe midsoles.
-Almost all high end running shoes and basketball shoes have compression molded EVA midsoles.
+Almost all high end running shoes and basketball shoes have compression-molded EVA midsoles.
 This process begins with a piece of EVA that has already been expanded.
-This piece can be cut from an expanded foam sheet made by the expansion press method or EVA expanded by the pellet process, either method is fine.
+This piece can be cut from an expanded foam sheet made by the expansion press method or EVA expanded by the pelleting process, either method is fine.
 The EVA is placed into a 100% size mold with all the design details and texture added.
 The mold is closed and loaded into a heated press.
-Inside the mold, the EVA melts allowing the air bubbles to expand causing the EVA to fill the mold.
-The mold is moved to a cooling press and then the EVA parts can be removed from the mold.
+Inside the mold, the EVA melts allowing the air bubbles to expand, causing the EVA to fill the mold.
+The mold is moved to a cooling press, and then the EVA parts can be removed from the mold.
 These parts only need to have any mold release washed off before they can be used.